lausek/lovm2/guide/src/vm/hooks.md

 `vm.set_load_hook(callback)`

-The load hook is a special function bound to the `Vm` that will be consulted first whenever a module should be loaded into the `Vm`.
-It returns an `Option` containing the correct `Module` structure if the hook was able to resolve the requested name on its own.
+The load hook is a special function bound to the `LV2Vm` that will be consulted first whenever a module should be loaded into the `LV2Vm`.
+It returns an `Option` containing the correct `LV2Module` structure if the hook was able to resolve the requested name on its own.

 ## Import Hook